Judge allows third-degree murder charge against officer on trial in George Floyd's death | Law-Order

 Judge allows third-degree murder charge against officer on trial in George Floyd's death

-A Minnesota judge granted a request by prosecutors on Thursday to reinstate a charge of third-degree murder against Derek Chauvin, the former Minneapolis police officer who is on trial already facing second-degree murder and manslaughter charges.
+A Minnesota judge agreed on Thursday to allow prosecutors to reinstate an additional charge of third-degree murder against Derek Chauvin, the former Minneapolis police officer who is on trial for last year's deadly arrest of George Floyd.
 Judge Peter Cahill's decision comes after the Minnesota Court of Appeals ruled on Friday that he must reconsider a third-degree murder charge against 44-year-old Chauvin, whose trial got underway with jury selection this week in Minneapolis.

-"I have to follow the rule that the court of appeals has put in place," Cahill said in explaining his decision.
-Chauvin already faces a more serious charge of second-degree murder, which carries a sentence of up to 40 years in prison, as well as a charge of second-degree manslaughter.
+"I have to follow the rule that the court of appeals has put in place," Cahill said.
+The decision was welcomed by prosecutors in the Minnesota attorney general's office who are seeking something rare in the United States -- the conviction of a white police officer for killing a Black man.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)